 PROGRAM DESCRIPTIONThe School for Field Studies (SFS) Turks & Caicos: Marine Protected Areas: Management Techniques and Policies Summer program provides students with the opportunity to explore the effectiveness of marine protected areas (MPAs) in maintaining biodiversity and critical habitats, enhancing stocks of queen conch and spiny lobster, and contributing effectively to the socioeconomic sustainability of the local community.

-As part of this summer study abroad program in the Turks and Caicos, students will learn about artificial reef technology to enhance or restore reef habitats.
-Students support the work of our clients and stakeholders, who range from local fishers to members of key government agencies.
-Our goal is to conduct relevant field research that can be used to develop state of the art environmental policies, MPA management plans, and community projects.
+Students explore the effectiveness of marine protected areas (MPAs) in maintaining biodiversity and critical habitats, enhancing stocks of queen conch and spiny lobster, and contributing effectively to the socioeconomic sustainability of the local community.
+They also consider how climate change may impact the ecosystems, and what the implications are and may be for the social and economic systems.
+Students support the work of our clients and stakeholders, from local fishers to members of key government agencies.
+Our goal is to conduct relevant field research that can be used to develop effective environmental policies, MPA management plans, and community projects.

 FIELD RESEARCH, LECTURES, AND EXERCISES